DorraBenLetayfa/rancher-installation-on-rke2/README.md

 Force/check backup target synchronization according to your Longhorn configuration and verify the new backup is visible.

 # 15- Create a new failback volume on Cluster A -> create DR volume from new backup on cluster A
-Do not reuse the old Cluster A volume blindly.

 Create a new volume, for example:

 dr-test-data-failback